Beyond the Badge, Inside CDCR Video, Obituaries

 “At CDCR, you find that even though we have thousands of employees, we’re one very small family,” he said.
 “Everybody knows everybody, and if not you know somebody who knows somebody.”

-Looking out at the crowd, retired CMF Warden Anna Ramirez-Palmer commented that she was grateful the ceremony included a moment of silence for Patch, as it represented the 35th anniversary of the “first moment of silence” – the hush that fell over CMF as the tight-knit institution family mourned its fallen brother.
+Looking out at the crowd, retired CMF Warden Anna Ramirez-Palmer said she was grateful the ceremony.
+There was also a moment of silence for Patch, representing the 35th anniversary of the first moment of silence after his murder.

 “I really saw the staff come together,” she remembered.
 “People who might have had misunderstandings – there were no enemies on that day.
 We were all one huge family, and that’s a feeling that I’ll never forget.
 It’s a feeling that we should remember.”